 - Replace the frosting in the refrigerator.

 - Apply a layer of optional topping to the top of your frosted base.
 This will become the center filling of the cake.

 - Place your frosted base in the refrigerator.

 - Now, frost the top layer.

 - Using 1 or two spatulas, gently set the top cake layer on top of the first.

 - Toppings: match your filling.
 If you’re a purist and stood by vanilla, try sprinkling ground vanilla bean all over your cake and topping with a decorative vanilla bean or two.
 Très chic.

 - Store cake in refrigerator until served, and don’t forget the candles!

-- Check out the “method” section of this Real Food Devotee Recipe to see how to strain your yogurt.
-I make my own yogurt and you might too but, if you don’t, use this great yogurt recipe or pick up a lovely brand like Traders Point or Straus.
-Both brands that make their yogurt from milk of cows raised on pasture.
+- Check out the “method” section of this yogurt recipe or pick up your favorite unsweetened brand from the market. to see how to strain your yogurt.
+I make my own yogurt and you might too but, if you don’t, use this great

 - I use white gold honey for this recipe because it does not have a strong honey taste.